CtrlK

 Completeness

-Clearly answers both 'what' (AWS cloud resource monitoring across many services) and 'when' (explicit 'Use when' clause with triggers, plus a 'Do NOT use' clause that further clarifies boundaries).
-The explicit trigger list and negative guidance make this exceptionally complete.
+Clearly answers both 'what' (AWS cloud resource monitoring across many services) and 'when' (explicit 'Use when' clause plus a detailed 'Trigger' list and 'Do NOT use' exclusions that further clarify scope).

 3 / 3